Exploit-Master122/DarrkonNetwork/README.md

 Refunds by PayPal or Cash.

 Any forks that I have had have not been modified to say they are mine.
+If so, offer a takedown request.
+I may have skidded it a long time ago, but I will delete the repo under DMCA. 😭 I may have violated some people's Licences because I coudn't see it.
+My projects are normally not registered under Apache 2.0 and are not FOSS
+Those that are FOSS I never work on, are archived and mean no harm.
 Game ports are legal with the developer's permission (and/or) DMCA Takedown Requests.

 We also have a few music and game projects that are in development and closed-source.